 Because of his irrigation knowledge George went to work for Rene di Rosa when he was a junior in high school.
 He was responsible for the irrigation, rootstock planting, grafting and general vineyard management of di Rosa Vineyards through his graduation from Sonoma State University.

 In 1970 M.A.
 Thomson family members began planting 50 acres of dry farmed vineyards on Cuttings Wharf Road, 30 acres on Los Carneros followed and because of the designated water rights Thomson Vineyards were the first irrigated vineyards in Los Carneros.
 Matthew A. Thomson Jr., Mason Iund and Abbott Williams planted the land with a combination of Pinot Noir and Chardonnay.
 Matthew A. Thomson Jr., in his late seventies, transferred the responsibility of M.A.
-Thomson on to his Sons George and Matt Thomson in early 2000.
+Thomson on to his Sons George and Matthew Alston Thomson in early 2000.

 Just under three acres of Merlot were planted on Monticello Road in the late 1990s known as G.A.
 Thomson Ranch.
 Between 2000 and 2011 George, “The Farmer” was solely responsible for the vineyards at the Thomson Home Ranch on Los Carneros Avenue and Monticello Road and often lent farming and harvest help to Step-Brother David Iund at Iund Vineyards of Carneros.
 The two, now in their 70s, can often be seen on either property loading grapes by forklift, maneuvering a tractor and three bin trailer or working on well heads and electrical panels in the off season.